 The Tudor Tailor offers opportunities for work experience and internships to students of all ages who are working towards a variety of qualifications.

-Ninya and Jane welcome volunteers who are enthusiastic, hard-working and flexible.
+Ninya and Jane welcome volunteers who are enthusiastic, hard-working and flexible with specific objectives they wish to achieve during their time with the team.

 The Tudor Tailor is currently researching and publishing new research into costume history, promoting and selling previous publications through presentations, online and at trade fairs and developing and selling patterns and other products to help with the reconstruction of 16th century dress.
 Work experience with The Tudor Tailor is also invaluable in understanding the work of costumed interpreters in museums and historic sites.